 OPTIONAL COURSES Course Teacher Hours ECTS Synopsis Evaluation procedure 4.
-Academic writing for Science and Engineering level I CLA -Centro Linguistico d'Ateneo 24 2 The course aims to extend students' knowledge of grammatical, lexical and textual features of written academic English in a scientific context and to provide tools to enable students to resolve language questions independently.
-An active approach is used, with students writing texts related to their academic work and then correcting them individually and as a group.
-Students should already have a B2 level of English.
-As the course deals with a restricted version of English, i.e. academic English, the course can also be successfully taken by students with a good B1 level of English and experience with academic English.
-Most of the course content is at C1 level.
-Students are required to complete 4 short written texts, and to revise them to a publishable standard.
+Academic writing for Science and Engineering level I ic or and ring d'Ateneo ic or cLA -Centro and d'Ateneo ic or cLA -Centro and d'Ateneo ic cr cLA -Centro and d'Ateneo ic cLA -Centro and cLinguistico d'Ateneo ic cLA -Centro cLA -Cen level of English and experience with academic English.
+Most of the course Students are required to complete 4 short written texts, and to revise them to a publishable standard.
 Texts are evaluated at C1 level.
 A minimum of 60% is required on the total score for coursework.
 A minimum of 75% attendance is required.
 5. Presentations for Science and Engineering CLA -Centro Linguistico d'Ateneo 16 1 The course aims to give both inexperienced presenters and those with some presenting experience an opportunity to develop their presentation skills and to have feedback on their use of English while presenting.
 An active approach is used, with students giving presentations on topics related to their research, and giving feedback to others on presentation skills.
 Students should already have a B2 level of English.
 Students are required to complete at least one presentation that is generally comprehensible to the group.
 6. Academic writing for Science and Engineering level II CLA -Centro Linguistico d'Ateneo 24 2 The course aims to revise and extend students' ability to use the language and writing skills introduced in the Academic Writing for the Sciences and Engineering course, and to provide support in improving a text they are currently writing, focusing on accuracy and clarity.
 Particular attention is given to the writing of a literature review.
-The course is open to students who have passed the Academic Writing for the Sciences and Engineering course (or an earlier version of the course, Technical English or Scientific English 7.
+The course is open to students who have passed the Academic Writing for the Sciences and Engineering course (or an earlier version of the course, Technical English or Scientific English 75% attendance is required.
+Students are required to bring, and then correct, a text or text extract and to participate actively in class sessions 7.
 Preclinical research and clinical development Prof. Borlak J. (Medical School of Hannover) 12 2 The main objective of this course is to provide an overview of biomedical research strategies and clinical development programs in the drug/ biotech industry.
 The students will be made familiar with some basic experimental concepts as well as legal requirements for the development of novel drugs.
 Group exam of n=4 students; students are requested to prepare a 20 min presentation followed by in-class discussion;